Cumberlands hosting Cumberlands Give Day 2022 on March 22

-University of the Cumberlands is hosting their annual Cumberlands Give Day on Tuesday, March 22.
+WILLIAMSBURG — University of the Cumberlands is hosting its annual Cumberlands Give Day on Tuesday, March 22.
 Each year, the university hosts a 24-hour online event to encourage alumni and friends of the university to come together and support the school that made a significant impact in their lives.

 Donors have the option to invest in a number of programs, including academic departments, music, outreach and ministry, scholarship funds, or workship funds, among others, or to give a general gift to Cumberlands.
 Special challenges will be held throughout the day to help incentivize donations.
 To give, visit www.ucumberlands.edu/giveday on March 22.